krfreak/cwdt-faq/content/crafts/redeemer_belt.md

 Spam alteration orbs until you get either "increased flask charges used" or "increased flask effect duration".\
 Once you have one of those affixes, use a regal orb to have both of them (need stat on that).

-Clean prefixes by crafting "suffix cannot be changed" and use an orb of scouring.\
+Clean prefixes by crafting "suffixes cannot be changed" and use an orb of scouring.\
 Craft "suffixed cannot be changed".\
-Use Aisling and pray for a suffix (1/3 chance).
+Use a Veiled Orb and pray for a suffix (1/3 chance).
 If it is not a suffix, clean the prefixes again.\
 Unveil to have "increased Cooldown Recovery Rate" (1/2 chance).\
 If it fails, scour the belt and craft again (or try to sell it).

 Once you have your three suffixes :\
-Craft "suffix cannot be changed", then harvest "add/remove life" until you are happy with the life tier.\
+Craft "suffixes cannot be changed", then harvest "add/remove life" until you are happy with the life tier.\
 Then craft "increased Damage".\
 Finally, slam an Redeemer's exalted orb : you have 2/3 to hit a good prefix, either "increased Cold Damage" or "increased Damage with Hits against Chilled Enemies"